surlabs/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 ### Block parameters

-Functionality and styling can be customised through the use of block parameters.
+Functionality and styling can be customized through the use of block parameters.

 1. `input` (required): string.
 The name of the free-text input which provides input to this block.
 2. `height`: string containing a positive float + a valid CSS unit (e.g. `"480px"`, `"100%"`, ...).
 Default is `"400px"`.
 This fixes the height of the display window.
 3. `width`: string containing a positive float + a valid CSS unit (e.g. `"480px"`, `"100%"`, ...).
 Default is `"100%"`.
 This fixes the width of the display window.
 4. `aspect-ratio`: string, containing a positive float.
-This can be used with `height` _or_ `width` (not both) and automatically determines the value of the un-used parameter.
+This can be used with `height` _or_ `width` (not both) and automatically determines the value of the unused parameter.
 An error will occur if values for both `width` and `height` are also set.
 5. `hidden`: To hide the display of the contents use the block option `hidden="true"`.

 ## Filters